-Dr. Steve Beerman, M.D.
-President, International Life Saving Federation
+Dr. Stephen B. Beerman, BSc., BSR, MD, CCFP, FCFP President, International Life Saving Federation

-PREFACE TO THE FIFTH EDITION
+PREFACE TO THE SIXTH EDITION

 ILS publishes each edition of the ILS Competition Manual at least 12 months prior to the next world championships.
 Each edition benefits from the learning at the previous World Lifesaving Championships.
-This fifth edition has been influenced by the experience of organisers, competitors, coaches and officials at Rescue 2008 in Berlin and Warnemünde, Germany and applies to Rescue 2010 in Alexandria, Egypt.
+This sixth edition has been influenced by the experience of organisers, competitors, coaches and officials at Rescue 2010 in Alexandria, Egypt and applies to Rescue 2012 in Adelaide, Australia.

-In this edition, the ILS Technical & Rules Committee made these significant changes:
+In this edition, there is a change in the numerical title hierarchy for easier reference.
+In addition to minor editorial revisions to enhance clarity, the ILS Technical & Rules Committee made the following significant changes: